 Study abroad loan instalments

-If you are going to Japan, China, Russia, or other countries where you need to show you have funds for the year to get a Visa, we will request that your total loan is released in 1 instalment.
+If you are going to China, Hong Kong, Japan, Korea, Russia, or Taiwan, we will request that your total loan is released in 1 instalment.

 SFE will email you if they approve the request.

 If you suspend or withdraw from your course once you have received a maintenance payment, you may be in overpayment and this amount will be deducted from your next year's funding.
 If you have received 50% or 100% of the loan at the start of the course, you should be aware that this could result in a substantial reduction of your future funding depending on when you cease to be a registered student.
 For more information see Changes in Circumstances.

 Please note: the payment schedule on the SFE Portal will continue to show the payment dates and instalments linked to University of Leeds term dates.
-However, if you have received an email from SFE with an early payment date or 1 or 2 instalments, this confirms the actual details of your payments.
+However, if you have received an email from SFE with an early payment date and/or 1 or 2 instalments, this confirms the actual details of your payments.

 Work placement abroad early starter

 If you will be on a work placement abroad with an early start date (i.e. 5 weeks or more before the first day of term at Leeds), you can email Funding with the following details and we will request an early release of your loan:

 - Your name, Leeds student ID number, and course title